21st April 2012

 So it was 6am on the Sunday morning that the cake was sliced into three.
 It made a very funny noise when I was slicing it, it’s hard to explain but it was as though it wasn’t cooked.
 I was concerned, but there was no need as it was cooked and lovely and light inside.

-The cream was taken out of the fridge and too this I added 4 tbsp of lemon curd and lightly mixed it in.
+The double cream (300ml) was taken out of the fridge and too this I added 4 tbsp of lemon curd and lightly mixed it in.
 Oh I did remove 3 spoonfuls of the cream and put to one side for spreading over the top and sides of the cake.
 The lemon cream was put onto the cake and it was sandwiched together.
 The other cream was then spread very thinly over the top and sides of the cake.

 Now it was onto the icing.
 I was surprised to see that Mary states to use 900g of fondant icing – I only had 500g and hoped that this would be enough.
 I measured the cake and then rolled the icing out to fit.
 This was gently put onto the cake and the top and sides smoothed and then cut off at the bottom.
 I was annoyed with myself as I thought I had a cake board in the dresser, but I didn’t, so the cake had to be put onto a plate.